 What You Can Do

-The best way to alleviate or avoid the impact of MSDs is to concentrate on the ergonomics on job sites.
-This starts with management – there should be a strong commitment from the management team to support improvements in ergonomics, whether proactively or reactively.
+The best way to alleviate or avoid the impact of MSDs is to concentrate on job site ergonomics.
+This begins with strong management commitment to ergonimics improvements, whether proactively or reactively.

-Consider using lighter-weight materials and tools.
+Consider lighter materials and tools to reduce strain.
 The less weight your workers need to handle, the less likely there is to be straining.

-Identify and assess ergonomic problems as soon as possible – consider daily walk-throughs to observe the job site and how workers function.
+Identify ergonomic issues early with daily site walk-throughs to observe the job site and how workers function.

 Encourage stretch breaks and strengthening exercises, and provide the materials or courses that can be used.
 Give your team time on the clock if necessary to use – five or ten minutes of stretching a day could prevent weeks of lost time later.

-Invest in innovative tools and equipment, whether it be buying or renting.
+Invest in innovative tools and equipment that reduce strain and discomfort, whether it be buying or renting.
 Toolmakers and inventors are constantly bringing new ideas to the manufacturing and construction industries, with everything from spring-assisted finishing tools, to universal drill rigs, to auto-feed screw guns aimed at reducing strain and vibrations, or making workers put themselves in awkward positions.

-The key to getting ergonomic right is to involve your workers, and let them know that you have full trust that they will identify and report hazards whenever they arise.
-A fully-inclusive approach is necessary because, after all, it’s the workers that are dealing with the issues.
+Involve your workers in the process.
+They have valuable insights and may experience issues differently from management.
 What looks right to you may feel wrong to them, and vice versa.
 Have them assist in the process whenever able, and make sure to listen – if you don’t take their feedback on board, they may stop providing it.

 Paying attention to daily ergonomics on the job site is the responsibility of everyone on site – the management, the workers, the safety officers, and anyone else who observes poor ergonomics.
-So keep on top of them, make sure everyone knows that they’re input is valued, and help your team towards long careers where the tolls of MSDs are avoided!
+So keep on top of them, make sure everyone knows that they’re input is valued.
+By focusing on these practical steps and involving your entire team, you'll work toward long careers without the toll of MSDs.